eissamonet/SocialNetwork/README.md

 - To start the server, run the following command:
 'npm start'.

-- The user can test the routes using Insomnia.
+- The user can test the routes using Insomnia Core.
 A message will be displayed in the terminal when the connection is successful.